Paraphraser/PiBuilder/docs/login.md

 If you remove those lines from `~/.profile` then `~/.bashrc` will not run when you SSH to the host.
 It is unwise to do this because most of your PATH is set up by `~/.bashrc`.
 Many commands will not execute as you expect if your PATH is not set up in the usual way.

 <a name="shortStops"></a>
-### when `~/.bashrc` short-stops
+### when `~/.bashrc` starts but exits immediately

-The "short-stop" behaviour of the ☑️ cases depends on the following lines of code in the default version of `~/.bashrc`:
+The "short-stop" behaviour of these cases depends on the following lines of code in the default version of `~/.bashrc`:

 ```
 … preamble …